 The jury is made up of renowned teachers and pianists.
 The five jurors are totally free from didactic relationships with the candidates (no didactic relationship for at least two years), for this purpose the jurors will sign a specific declaration.
 Relatives of the jury will not be able to participate in the competition.

-The jury is composed of: RICCARDO RISALITI (president of the jury), OXANA YABLONSKAYA (Usa), MARKUS SCHIRMER (Austria), GIOVANNA VALENTE (Italia), SRDJAN CALDAROVIC (Croatia)
+The jury is composed of: RICCARDO RISALITI (president of the jury), OXANA YABLONSKAYA (Usa), GIOVANNA VALENTE (Italia), ANGELA YOUNGMI CHOI (Korea), SRDJAN CALDAROVIC (Croatia)

 Artistic direction: Prof.ssa Luisa Grillo.